2023 Best Value Neurobiology & Neurosciences Doctor's Degree Schools in the New England Region

 URI graduate students pay an average of $29,774 in tuition and fees each year.

-With a ranking of #8, University of Vermont did quite well on this year’s best value schools for neurobiology and neurosciences students working on their doctor’s degree.
-UVM is a fairly large public school located in the city of Burlington.
+University of Vermont ranked #8 on this year’s Best Value Neurobiology & Neurosciences Doctor’s Degree Schools in the New England Region list.
+UVM is a fairly large public school located in the small city of Burlington.

 The average tuition and fees for an out-of-state graduate students at UVM are $33,246 a year.